The real and imaginative adventures of Dennis Spielman

 The Stranger in the Dark Suit

-“Take a seat,” bus driver ordered.
+“Take a seat,” the bus driver ordered, his voice muffled and impatient.

 Tyler snapped back to the present.
 “Sorry.”